Gender: introduction

 The concepts of gender and sex are distinct but connected.

 Sex and gender, and the terms, 'male/female’ and ‘man/woman’ are often used and understood interchangeably.
 However, in the research literature, sex and gender are considered separately.
-These definitions are taken from the Equality and Human Rights Commission's publication Collecting information on gender identity.
+These definitions are taken from the Equality and Human Rights Commission's publication Collecting information on gender identity (230kB).

-Biological sex does not only consist of the simple binaries of male and female (Sen et al, 2007 (734KB).
-People can choose their gender, including non-binary gender identities, while sex can also be changed in both a physical and a legal sense.
-The challenge to heterosexual norms by the LGBT (Lesbian, Gay, Bisexual and Transgender) movement goes beyond biological sex to reflect how sexuality and gender are defined and expressed.
+Biological sex does not only consist of the simple binaries of male and female (UNHCR, 2021 (189KB); Sen et al, 2007 (734KB)).
+Just as people can choose their gender, including non-binary gender identities, sex can also be changed in both a physical and a legal sense.
+The challenge to heterosexual norms by the LGBTQ+ (Lesbian, Gay, Bisexual and Transgender) movement goes beyond biological sex to reflect how sexuality and gender are defined and expressed.

 Sex, gender and health

-Sex affects health at the individual level through specific differences which may be related to anatomy (e.g. cervical cancer is exclusive to women and prostate cancer to men), or the result of physiological or genetic susceptibilities.
+Sex affects health at the individual level through specific differences which may be related to anatomy (e.g., cervical cancer is exclusive to females and prostate cancer to males), or the result of physiological or genetic susceptibilities.
 Gender affects health at a social level, through norms and expectations, access to resources and power, and differentials in roles and responsibilities.
 The social determinants of health, including income, employment, education, transport and housing are influenced by gender expectations and discrimination.

 Gender inequality may be experienced by women in relation to the pay gap, occupational segregation, primary caring responsibilities for children/family, gender-based violence and less economic and political power, all of which can contribute to poor health.